 Another advantage is that we are setting an additional Excel file named GlobalProperties.xlsx in order to customize global properties for the URL of the service for example:

-After populating all fields, we are executing the .jar file with additional GlobalProperties file and another integer parameter where we are choosing a number of test cases.
+After populating all fields, we execute the .jar file with an additional GlobalProperties file and another integer parameter where we are choosing a number of test cases.

-We have created this tool in order to generate HTTP client in SoapUI with certain variations.
+We have created this tool in order to generate HTTP clients in SoapUI with certain variations.

 In this case, we have only one Excel file named GlobalPropertiex.xlsx where instead of populating the fields regarding the structure of the message, we are filling the rows for URL like in the previous tool for generating Soap Requests, unlimited number and variations of query parameters and additional security configurations for TrustStore or KeyStore according to the option specified in the Store type column.

-Alongside with the Global properties, we are executing traditional Java command:
+Alongside with the Global properties, we are executing traditional Java commands:

-And our SoapUI project is complete and we can invoke desired services.
+Our SoapUI project is complete and we can invoke the desired services.

 - All of these tools have significantly improved the quality of work between developers.